- Apple Pay, Google Pay

 How does a transaction account work?

-Although some options and features offered by transaction accounts differ between banks, they all serve the same basic purpose: to provide you with various means of accessing your money.
-This can be done by issuing bank cheques, through branch or ATM withdrawals and debit card purchases.
+Although transaction accounts differ between banks, they all serve the same basic purpose: to provide you with various, easy ways of accessing your money.
+You can use your linked debit card to access the money in your transaction account to make purchases in shops, through branch or ATM withdrawals and online purchases.
+You can use your transaction account to:

 - Make deposits